🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Am I a candidate for hydrocele sclerotherapy?

 If the hydrocele becomes too large or causes a level of discomfort then treatment maybe recommended.
 The first step is a diagnosis, which can be done by an ultrasound in the office.
-Our doctor is a board certified imaging specialist in addition to specializing in minimally invasive procedures and will perform the diagnostic ultrasound during your visit.
-Generally, the consultation and treatment can be done on the same visit.
+Our doctor is a board certified imaging specialist in addition to specializing in minimally invasive procedures and will perform the diagnostic ultrasound during your visit if you have not had one.
+If you have already had an ultrasound, generally the first step is to have a consultation to understand the procedure, preparation and expected results.
+Occasionally, the consultation and treatment can be done at the same time.

 Our image-guided specialist sees patients throughout the Los Angeles, Orange County and San Diego areas.
 Contact us today.